 Neonatal Resuscitation Program® (NRP®)

-A NRP certification program combines online testing, case based simulation, and hands on simulations and debriefing.
-The different testing environment(s) should focus on leadership, communication, and team-work skills in emergency neonatal situations.
-A NRP certification is valid for two years.
+An NRP certification program combines online testing, case-based simulation, and hands-on simulations, and debriefing.
+The different testing environment(s) should focus on leadership, communication, and teamwork skills in emergency neonatal situations.
+An NRP certification is valid for two years.